Literacy Studies, Master of Education Degree

 - Two professional letters of recommendation

-The MEd Degree in Literacy Studies requires students to develop a program of study in conjunction with their advisor and committee that includes a minimum of 32 graduate credits, at least 15 of which must be at the 700-level.
+Coursework is fully online and utilizes an innovative, virtual reading clinic to accentuate the practicum experience.
+Students are required to develop a program of study in conjunction with their advisor and committee that includes a minimum of 32 graduate credits, at least 15 of which must be at the 700-level.
+Students are given two track options:

 Completion Requirements for the Master's Degree include: